nrfconnect/sdk-nrf/doc/nrf/ug_matter_overview_network_topologies.rst

 The Matter network is using the following concepts, listed in alphabetical order:

+Binding
+  A feature that allows establishing a relationship between Matter endpoints on a single or two separate Matter nodes.
+  The relationships are described by binding entries stored persistently in the device memory and managed by the Binding Cluster.
+  Bindings are used to assign target or targets of a client cluster on the node, so that the device knows which remote device it should act upon.
+  The behavior induced by establishing a binding is application-defined and is not limited anyhow by the Matter specification, which opens the way for different custom scenarios.
+  For example, you can create a relationship in which a button press on light switch device results in changing the state of one or group of light bulb devices.

 Bridge
   A network device used for exposing mesh networking devices that are not compatible with Matter to a Matter network (for example, Zigbee devices).
   Such *bridged devices* can then work with Matter devices in a fabric and communicate on different application layers.